-4) If you want a small chronology that will get you up to about 1980, see:
+4) If you want a small chronology up to about 1980, see:

 5) *THE* journal on Smith County history is Chronicles of Smith County, Texas.
 It was published between 1962 and 2004 by the Smith County Historical Society.
 It is not online.
-The UT-Tyler Library has an almost complete set, along with four indexes, on the 4th floor in the periodicals room.
+The UT Tyler Library has an almost complete set, along with four indexes, on the 2nd floor.
 Tyler Public Library and the Smith County Historical Archives in the Carnegie History Center have complete runs.
 Many of the back issues are also available for purchase at the Carnegie History Center.
 Chronicles articles were written by everyone from well-informed amateurs to faculty members at a variety of Texas universities, including Dr. Gajda.
-The Historical Society hopes to have a new issue out for fall, 2014, and future issues could be a good publishing opportunity for excellent papers.

 The Library has a number of books on "doing local history."